 Although while some of us have the luxury of deciding how to regulate our computer time if we begin to feel frazzled nerves or eyestrain, those who work daily as specialists in the technological world do not.
 Pushing the mind to analyze, strategize, and troubleshoot for long hours creates a particular kind of cognitive stress which takes a toll on the body.
 If you have ever experienced "frazzled nerves," or felt "zapped" after a long work day you know what this is about.

 Adrenal and nervous system support are paramount for maintaining mental focus and for the body to recover on a daily basis from our modern lifestyle.
-The herbs offered in Deep Stress Adrenal Rescue (Nettles, Oat seed, Thyme, Bladderwrack, Borage, Skullcap, Parsley, American Ginseng, Motherwort & Peppermint) have been traditionally used to nourish the nervous system, bolster the health of the kidneys and adrenals, and freshen the mind.
+The herbs offered in Deep Stress Adrenal Rescue with Ashwagandha (Nettles, Oat seed, Thyme, Bladderwrack, Borage, Skullcap, Parsley, American Ginseng, Motherwort & Peppermint) have been traditionally used to nourish the nervous system, bolster the health of the kidneys and adrenals, and freshen the mind.

 Of particular note in Badderwrack's lengthy list of beneficial constituents are vitamins A and C, trace minerals, zeaxanthin, calcium, potassium, sodium, and magnesium.
 Trace minerals build stamina by replenishing the body of the nutrients we typically burn through about halfway through our day.
 One of the primary carotenoids for good eye health is zeaxanthin, and it is specifically known to benefit eyes exposed to bright light.
 Magnesium is the ultimate go-to mineral for calming nervous system stress and easing muscle tension.